zhezhangsh/RoCA/template/qc/adjust_batch/examples/circadian_rhythm/adjust_batch.md

-A total of 36 samples and 3 sample features was provided by the input data.
+A total of 36 samples and 2 sample features was provided by the input data.
 Click [here](html/sample.html) to see a full list of samples and samples features.

-  - Sample feature(s) to be studied by this project (variables of interest): ***Genotype; Hour***
+  - Sample feature(s) to be studied by this project (variables of interest): ***Hour***
   - Sample feature with potential batch effect: ***Replicate***
   - All other known sample feature(s): ******